708 The Process of Dispositional Change

-2 You are now able to let go of the things you were fond of in the past, the things you used to be willing to do, your personal imaginings, and your notions.
+2 You are now able to let go of the things you were fond of in the past, the things you used to be willing to do, your imaginings, and your notions.
 You are now able to let go of the things you were not able to let go of in the past.
-This is a transformation of disposition, and it is also a process of transforming your disposition.
-It might sound quite simple, but in fact, someone who is in the midst of this process must suffer many hardships, overcome his body, and forsake aspects of the flesh that are part of his nature.
+This is transformation of disposition, and it is also the process of transforming your disposition.
+It might sound quite simple, but in fact, someone who is in the midst of this process must suffer many hardships, subdue his body, and forsake aspects of the flesh that are part of his nature.
 Such a person must also undergo dealing and pruning, chastisement and judgment, and trials.
 Only after experiencing all of this can a person somewhat understand his own nature.
 Having some understanding of it, though, does not mean that one is able to change immediately; one must endure hardships in the process.

 Adapted from “What Should Be Known About Transforming One’s Disposition” in The Discourses of Christ of the Last Days